The Eager Deep Thinker

-You’re actively fighting to reconnect with your woman.
+You’re actively fighting to reconnect with your woman, your life and yourself.

 It’s been hard to crack the code to get what you want in your relationship.

 You struggle to trust her.

 You’re completely absorbed with your efforts and your patience is wearing out.
 Your efforts aren’t working or you’re having minimal results.

 You’re trying to get her to recognize the situation so you can fix it.
 You want a dependable, confident relationship.
 You’ve had heavy, serious conversations about the intensity for your relationship and how it’s lacking and failing.

 You can’t stop thinking about your partner’s behavior and it makes it hard for you to focus on other areas of your life.